 Frequently Asked Questions

-The Amaravati Stupa is an ancient Buddhist monument known for its intricate carvings, dating back to 2nd century BCE.
+A: The Amaravati Stupa is an ancient Buddhist monument known for its intricate carvings, dating back to the 2nd century BCE.

 LEAVE A REPLY